Duration & Fees

 Today the group will continue on to Dar es Salaam, travelling through lush scenery and palm trees, nearing the warm Indian Ocean.
 To-day's drive time is extended due to the heavier amount of traffic heading in to the city, but the sights and sounds of Dar's vibrant outer suburbs are sure to keep everyone entertained.
 Keep a look out for the colourful shop fronts with their sometimes humorous catch phrases.
 On arrival in Dar es Salaam the group will make its way to the lovely seaside campsite to prepare for departure to Zanzibar the next morning.

-A ferry ride is taken from Dar es Salaam to the "Spice Island,” where there is the option to spend the next three nights.
+A ferry ride is taken from Dar es Salaam to the "Spice Island,” where the next three nights will be spent..
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.
 New passengers may join the group to replace those that will leave at the end of the excursion to Zanzibar.

-Please note: Accommodation and meals are not arranged whilst on Zanzibar, as it has been found that passengers prefer to explore the island on their own and in accordance with their own budget.
-The Trip Leader can help to arrange accommodation, while meals can be enjoyed from a wide selection of restaurants.
+Please note: Meals are not arranged whilst on Zanzibar, as it has been found that passengers prefer to explore the island on their own and in accordance with their own budget.
+The Trip Leader will arrange any activities there while meals can be enjoyed from a wide selection of restaurants.
 There is also a wide range of optional excursions on offer (see Extra Information).

 PLEASE NOTE: New legislation prohibits the taking of photographs during the Zanzibar ferry ride.
 Spot fines can be issued if legislation is not obeyed.